Configure Harmony SSO in the Management Console¶

 - None: This option is selected by default, meaning organizations are configured to use Harmony credentials by default.

 - OAuth 2.0: Choose OAuth 2.0 to configure SSO using OAuth 2.0.
-Jitterbit supports OAuth 2.0 for Autodesk, Azure Active Directory, Google, Okta, and Salesforce.
+Jitterbit supports OAuth 2.0 for Autodesk, BMC (proprietary to BMC customers only), Google, and Salesforce.

 - SAML 2.0: Choose SAML 2.0 to configure SSO using SAML 2.0.
 Jitterbit supports SAML 2.0 for Azure Active Directory, Okta, and Salesforce.
 In addition, you may be able to configure SSO with another SAML 2.0 identity provider by entering, testing, and confirming the identity provider credentials in the configuration.